gene14/CrypticDiversity2025/README.md

 # CrypticDiversity-2025

 Welcome to the **Standing genetic variation and introgression shape the cryptic radiation of *Aquilegia* in the mountains of Southwest China** project.
 This repository contains the scripts and workflows used to explore the genomic mechanisms underlying the rapid formation of cryptic diversity in *Aquilegia* species from the Southwest China.
+This manuscript was submit to Communications Biology.

 ## Part 1: Read Alignment, SNP Calling, and Filtering